Member Organizations

 Additionally, the Finance Professions Supervisory Center (Pusat Pembinaan Profesi Keuangan – PPPK), under the MoF, was established by MoF Decree No. 100 of 2008 as independent audit oversight authority.
 Its responsibilities included in the Public Accountant Act and MoF Decree No. 154/PMK.01/2017, are (i) issuing practicing licenses to individual auditors and audit firms; (ii) establishing a QA review system for Public Accountants (Auditors) and firms; (iii) establishing an I&D for Public Accountants (Auditors); and (iv) setting other regulation for Public Accountants (Auditors) and firms, such as rules on auditor rotation.

-In accordance with MoF Decree No. 100 of 2008, The Pusat Pembinaan Profesi Keuangan/Center for Supervision of Financial Service (PPPK) an organization under the MoF, is the independent audit oversight authority in Indonesia and is responsible for the supervision of the accountancy profession in Indonesia, including monitoring the professional activity of statutory auditors. the PPPK’s responsibilities are set out in the Public Accountants Act No.5 of 2011.
+In accordance with MoF Decree No. 234 of 2015 on the Organization and Working Procedure of Ministry of Finance,) the Pusat Pembinaan Profesi Keuangan (PPPK)/Finance Professions Supervisory Center is the independent audit oversight authority in Indonesia.
+PPPK’s responsibilities are set out in the Public Accountants Act No. 5 of 2011.
 They include issuing practicing licenses to individual auditors and audit firms; establishing the requirements to obtain and maintain the practicing license; setting continuing professional development requirements for auditors; setting rules on auditor rotation; and the investigation and discipline of individual auditors and audit firms.
-The Public Accountants Act also authorizes the PPPK to conduct inspections of the audit work of all auditors and audit firms.
-The scope of inspection includes ensuring licensing requirements are fulfilled and that firms maintain relevant quality control systems.
-The PPPK is a member of the International Forum of Independent Audit Regulators (IFIAR) and the ASEAN Audit Regulators Group and is recognized by the European Commission (EC) and Swiss Federal Audit Oversight Authority (FAOA) as having an audit oversight system compatible with the requirements in the European Union and Switzerland.
+The Law No. 5 also authorizes PPPK to conduct inspections of the audit work of all auditors and audit firms.

 Ikatan Akuntan Indonesia/Institute of Indonesia Chartered Accountants (IAI)

+IAI was established on December 23, 1957.
 The IAI is responsible for the regulation of professional accountants, including setting accounting standards in the private sector, administering the Chartered Accountant Indonesia exam, providing continuing professional education, establishing a code of ethics, adopting professional standards, and maintaining a disciplinary system for members.
-IAI membership comprises accountants from all accounting backgrounds, including public accountants/auditors, management accountants, tax accountants, internal auditors, academics and public sector accountants.
+IAI membership comprises accountants from all accounting backgrounds, including public accountants/auditors, management accountants, tax accountants, internal auditors, academics, and public sector accountants.
 Prior to 2014, membership in the IAI was voluntary; however, in 2014, the Minister of Finance Decree No. 25 of 2014 (PMK) on State Registered Accountants introduced the requirement for accountants to become a member of a professional organization prior to their registration with the Minister of Finance.
-This requirement has strengthened the standing of the IAI in the profession.
 In addition to being a member of IFAC, IAI is a member of the ASEAN Federation of Accountants.

 Institut Akuntan Manajemen Indonesia/Indonesian Institute of Management Accountants (IAMI)

-The IAMI is a professional organization of management accountants uniting 200 accountants employed as executives in the public and private sectors.
+IAMI is a professional organization of management accountants who work as executives in state-owned, government, and private companies.
+IAMI was established on April 1, 2008.
+One of the IAMI's activities in achieving its vision is to encourage and maintain the implementation of professional standards and codes of ethics by its members.
 Previously, the IAMI was a part of the IAI, until it elected to be an independent organization in 2007.

 Institut Akuntan Publik Indonesia/Indonesian Institute of Certified Public Accountants (IAPI)